c12i/img_stegano/README.md

 ```

 ## License
-This library is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE).
 Feel free to contribute, report issues, or suggest improvements.
 Enjoy using ImgStegano for image steganography!